UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/atom_as_ide.rst

 Running Scripts
 ---------------

 To run scripts within Atom, you will need to install the Script_ package.
-The Script package supports a ton of languages, including Python.
+The Script package supports a ton of languages, including Python!

 .. _Script: https://atom.io/packages/script

-To run a Python script with the Script package....

 Autocompletion
 --------------